jayantaghoshal/happiness/hardware/carconfig/README.md

 ## Overriding car config manually

 On engineering builds you can run **/vendor/bin/changecarconfig $PARAMNR $VALUE** and restart your services or restart the whole IHU.
+It is also possible to run **/vendor/bin/changecarconfig $PARAMNR** which will output the current value.

 NOTE: If you are testing in a rig or vehicle with CEM, you must disable carconfig_updater to avoid CEM parameters overriding your manually set parameters (see Update Handling below).
 This is easiest done by simply renaming **/vendor/bin/carconfig-updater** to something else.